-The powerful voices of ambitious breakthrough thinkers are making a lasting impression as our students become Future Ready through our Center for Entrepreneurial Leadership curriculum.
-Springside Chestnut Hill Academy is proud to partner with the following distinguished guests:
+The powerful voices of ambitious breakthrough thinkers have made a lasting impression as our students become Future Ready through our Center for Entrepreneurial Leadership curriculum.
+Springside Chestnut Hill Academy is proud to have partnered with the following distinguished guests:

 |Jon Lee Anderson|